ITI/pcesapps/docs/RunningPCES.md

 - *sim-dir*, a subdirectory with .go code front-end for performing a simulation run
 - *input*, a subdirectory where the simulator looks for its input files
 - *template*, a subdirectory where the templated (i.e. symbol-bearing) versions of the simulation experiment are placed.
-See [Building a PCES Model]() for details on using symbols to identify the variables in a set of simulation experiments.
 - *output*, a subdirectory where the output from a simulation run is placed
 - *run.py*, a script that for each experiment creates the input files for the specified run, executes the run, and gathers the results of the run.
 At the end of the runs it forms an output file *output/results.yaml* that contains the measured and reported results of each run.

-*run.py* expects the following input files, the formats for each having been described in companion documents [API.md](#https://github.com/ITI/pces/blob/main/docs/API.md) found in the 'docs' folder for repository *github.com/iti/pces* , and [mrnes.pdf](#https://github.com/ITI/mrnes/blob/main/docs/mrnes.pdf), found in the 'docs' folder for repository *github.com/iti/mrnes*.
-The expected input functions are
+*run.py* expects the following input files, the formats for each having been described in companion API documents:

 - *cp.yaml*, a description of the computational patterns, the functions they organize, and the functions' input/output relationships.
 - *cpInit.yaml*,  description of the configuration parameters for each of the model's computational functions.